MicrosoftDocs/xamarin-docs/docs/android/troubleshooting/questions/index.md

 ### [Android.Support.v7.AppCompat - No resource found that matches the given name: attr 'android:actionModeShareDrawable'](missing-action-mode-share-drawable.md)

-This error may occur in older versions of Xamarin if some of the required Android SDK pacakages are missing.
+This error may occur in older versions of Xamarin if some of the required Android SDK packages are missing.

 ### [Adjusting Java memory parameters for the Android designer](android-designer-java-memory.md)